julienlargetpiet/edm1/README.md

 ## Description

 Allow to see the progress of the multi-level joins of the different variables modalities.
 Here, multi-level joins is a type of join that usually needs a concatenation of two or more variables to make a key.
+But here, there is no need to proceed to a concatenation.
 See examples.

 ## Usage